rhinestonewtf/brand/README.md

 ## Shapes

-Rhinestone's main color is a vibrant orange color on a dark blue color scheme.
-Since V2, Rhinestone follows a primarily dark theme (light theme coming soon).
-Please use the following colors accordingly.
+Rhinestone's main shape is a rounded rectangle, which is the only shape used to create our logo.
+It is also the base for icons of our tools and products.

 | Name                   | Icon                                                                 |
 | ---------------------- | -------------------------------------------------------------------- |